ChRe777/CleanCode/README.md

 ## Personal Notes

 * People should enjoy coding.
-* People should can read code.
+* People should can read the code.
+* People should can maintain the code.
+* The code should be envolve to smaller code base over the years with higher density.

 ## Tips